-Back in the days when the sturgeon were in plentiful supply, caviar wasn't just a delicacy for the Russian Czars; in fact, many years ago, if you lived in New York State, you’d expect to be given a taste of salted Hudson River sturgeon caviar on the house along with your nickel glass of beer!
-Today’s equivalent of complimentary salted nuts on the bar may seem like a pale shadow of its predecessor but the desired effect is the same – they keep you thirsty and you stay a little longer at the bar.
+Back in the days when the wild sturgeon were in plentiful supply, caviar wasn't just a delicacy for the Russian Czars; in fact, if you lived in New York State, you’d expect to be given a taste of salted Hudson River sturgeon caviar on the house along with your nickel glass of beer!
+Today’s equivalent of complimentary salted nuts on the bar may seem like a pale shadow of its predecessor but the desired effect is the same – the bar staff keep you thirsty and you stay a little longer at the bar!

 For the newcomer to the wonderful world of caviar, it may be daunting not knowing where to start, not understanding the basic differences between caviar varieties and not knowing how to get the most from your caviar dining experience.
 With this in mind, we've compiled a short guide to some of the key sturgeon species and other caviar terminology to help you feel more at home.